Iris uniflora

-Iris uniflora is a species in the genus Iris, it is also in the subgenus Limniris.
+Iris uniflora is a species in the genus Iris and in the subgenus Limniris.
 It is a rhizomatous perennial, from Russia, Mongolia, China and Korea.
 It has thin grass-like leaves and stems, and purple, blue-purple or violet flowers.
 It is cultivated as an ornamental plant in temperate regions.

 Description

 Iris uniflora differs from Iris ruthenica by having thick resilient bracts (leaf on flower stem, where a flower emerges) that remain green (or yellow-green), until the seeds mature.
 On Iris ruthenica, the bracts usually dry out and die, after flowering.

 It has a thin creeping rhizome that is brown and branched.
 The rhizome is covered with the remains of last years leaves.
 It also has fibrous roots.

 It has slender flowering stems that grow up to 15 cm long.
 They are occasionally branched.